Atlanta Fall Guide :: Where to Go Apple Picking

 Location: Ellijay, GA

-Description: Our U-pick orchards will open on August 26th and will remain open every day until October 29th.
-Monday -Friday from 9-6 we will be open for apple picking, petting farm, giant farm slide, corn box, and rubber duck races.
-We are open rain or shine including Labor Day and Columbus Day.
-We sell the last tickets to go into the orchard each day at 5 p.m.
-This allows plenty of time to fill your bag before our closing time of 6 pm.
-Please check our U-pick calendar for picking varieties on the day of your visit.
+Description: Their U-pick orchards will open on August 23rd and will remain open every day until October 31st.
+Monday-Saturday from 9am-6pm and Sunday from 1pm-6pm will be open for apple picking, petting farm, giant farm slide, corn box, and rubber duck races.
+They are open rain or shine including Labor Day and Columbus Day.
+They sell the last tickets to go into the orchard each day at 5pm This allows plenty of time to fill your bag before our closing time of 6pm.
+Make sure to check their U-pick calendar for picking varieties on the day of your visit.
 Please note: varieties can change the day of due to staffing, maintenance, or other unforeseen events.

 Cost: Prices vary based on the level of fun.
 To view pricing, click here.